HusseinDStudy/new_adopte1etudiant/docs/technical-guides/Monitoring-And-Alerting.md

 These metrics are exposed via the `/metrics` endpoint (admin only) and are designed to be scraped by monitoring systems like Prometheus.

 ### 3.2.
 CloudWatch Integration
-In production, application logs and custom metrics are streamed to AWS CloudWatch.
+In production, application logs and custom metrics are streamed to AWS CloudWatch, utilizing the `awslogs` driver.
+This integration requires the `AWS_REGION` environment variable to be configured.

 This provides:

-- **Centralized Logging**: All application and system logs are aggregated for easy searching and analysis.
+- **Centralized Logging**: All application and system logs are aggregated into specific log groups: `/adopte1etudiant/api` for the backend API and `/adopte1etudiant/web` for the frontend web application.
+This allows for easy searching and analysis.
 - **Custom Metrics**: Key performance indicators (e.g., unique active users, offer creation rate) are extracted from logs and published as CloudWatch Metrics.
 - **Dashboards**: Customizable dashboards visualize trends, anomalies, and overall system health over time.
 - **Alarms**: Automated alarms trigger alerts based on predefined thresholds (e.g., high error rates, low availability).